-In the late 70s, I was working in Montreal in a small 1960s tower still standing at 1080 Beaver Hall Hill.
-The name harks back to Canadian fur-trading days.
-Across the street was a typical Montreal tavern.
-I can’t recall the name now.
+In the late 1970s I was working in Montreal in a small 1960s tower still standing at 1080 Beaver Hall Hill.
+The street name harks back to Canada’s fur-trading days.
+Across the street was a typical Montreal tavern, I can’t recall the name now.
 It served draft and bottled beer and the tavern food of the era, some of which is still served in Montreal.

-This tavern was a large room with small round tables and wood, round-backed “bankers” chairs.
-The food was hamburger steak, french fries, french fries and gravy (no cheese, this was before poutine), spaghetti, pizza, “farmer” sausage.
+This tavern was a large room with small round tables and wooden, round-backed “bankers” chairs.
+The food included hamburger steak, french fries, french fries and gravy (no cheese, this was before poutine), spaghetti, pizza, and “farmer” sausage.
 There might also be tourtière and other French-Canadian foods, pig’s feet and meat balls in brown sauce, say.
 There were also small steaks, sandwiches including a club sandwich, and sometimes chicken or meat croquettes.
-Croquettes seem to have disappeared from menus everywhere which is a wrong some retro-minded chef should correct.
+(Croquettes seem to have disappeared from menus everywhere which is a wrong some retro-minded chef should correct soon).

 I remember one waiter there, I think he co-owned the tavern.
 He was medium-height, slim, of calm disposition, with a pencil moustache.
 He was clad in a black, tuxedo-type outfit, the uniform of the Montreal tavern waiter then.
 You see similar dress in illustrations of English Victorian restaurants.
 Most waiters in Montreal by then were francophone but he was “English”.
 Nonetheless he spoke perfect French, which was unusual at the time for an “Anglais“.
 I think he told me he had been a policeman in an earlier career.
 He was probably 45 at most and could still be living.
 Like all good waiters he would linger with the clientele to have chat but was Johnny on the spot when the place was busy.